CANWI looks at pet food processing:

 CANWI supports and funds unbiased nutrition education and programs:

-- Provide the public information on companion animal nutrition, conventional and specialty pet diets, supplements/integrative veterinary care and lifespan wellness from puppies, kittens to the geriatric dogs/cats.
+- Provides the public with information on companion animal nutrition, conventional and specialty pet diets, supplements/integrative veterinary care and lifespan wellness from puppies, kittens to the geriatric dogs/cats.
 This has been accomplished through on-site education forums, daily Facebook posts, Newsletters, and speaking engagements.

-- CANWI co-hosted a New York City luncheon with HNV Natural pet Products and offered pet parents and caregivers a unique opportunity to learn from Dr. Donna Raditic, a Veterinary Nutrition and Integrative Medicine Specialist.
+- Co-hosted a New York City luncheon with NHV Natural pet Products and offered pet parents and caregivers a unique opportunity to learn from Dr. Donna Raditic, a Veterinary Nutrition and Integrative Medicine Specialist.

-- CANWI was invited to the beautiful woods of Berkshire, MA by the Camp Unleased Group to talk about healthier dog diets and providing some unbiased pet food education.
+- Went to Camp Unleased Group in the beautiful woods of Berkshire, MA to talk about healthier dog diets and provide some unbiased pet food education.

-- CANWI sponsored multiple Pet Parent Forums in Knoxville, TN.
-Dr. Donna Raditic, DVM Boarded Nutritionist, to provide them with pet food, supplement and health care information.
+- Sponsored multiple Pet Parent Forums in Knoxville, TN, led by Dr. Donna Raditic, DVM Boarded Nutritionist, who provided attendees with pet food, supplement and health care information.

-- CANWI awarded a veterinary technician scholarship for studies in companion animal nutrition to the Vermont Veterinary Medical Association.
+- Awarded a veterinary technician scholarship for studies in companion animal nutrition to the Vermont Veterinary Medical Association.

-- CANWI’s Drs.
-Donna Raditic and Karen Becker present The Fresh Food Movement at Superzoo to a standing room only crowd of pet lovers.
+- Founders Drs.
+Donna Raditic and Karen Becker presented The Fresh Food Movement at Superzoo to a standing room only crowd of pet lovers.

-- Dr. Danielle Conway completed her American College of Veterinary Nutrition Residency at University of Tennessee College of Veterinary Medicine funded by CANWI.
+- Scholarship recipient, Dr. Danielle Conway, completed her American College of Veterinary Nutrition Residency at University of Tennessee College of Veterinary Medicine funded by CANWI.

-- Dr. Siobhan Bridglalsingh DVM, MHEd added PHd to her title with her work in dog food and AGEs, funded by CANWI.
+- Grant recipient Dr. Siobhan Bridglalsingh DVM, MHED added PHD to her title with her work in dog food and AGEs, funded by CANWI.

 Dr. Donna Raditic, provided nutrition lectures as part of our Student Partnerships in Animal Nutrition (SPAN) initiative, to Veterinary Students VMED 9420 at the University of Auburn College of Veterinary Medicine.
 Attendee quotes: